CDLUC3/ezid/doc/apidoc.2.rst

 named by the identifier's prefix.
 Users can view the namespaces available to their group by visiting the EZID UI and navigating to the Create tab.
-For example, if the user's group has permission to create identifiers in the general CDL ARK (ark:/13030/c7) namespace, then the user may create identifiers beginning with "ark:/13030/c7".
+For example, if the user's group has permission to create identifiers in the general EZID ARK (ark:/13030/c7) namespace, then the user may create identifiers beginning with "ark:/13030/c7".

 A request body is optional; if present, it defines the identifier's starting metadata.
 There are no restrictions on what metadata